donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 When you call `(ds/signal system signal-name)`, the `ds/signal` function traverses all component definitions in `system` and calls the signal handler corresponding to `signal-name` for that component.
-The signal handler's return value is the component's _instance_ gets associated back into the system map under the `::ds/instances` key.
+The signal handler's return value is the component's _instance_ and it gets associated back into the system map under the `::ds/instances` key.
 After `ds/signal` is done calling all signal handlers, it returns an updated system map that includes these component
 instances: